-Create a Paypal payment, passing a valid return url and cancel url
+Create a Paypal payment, passing a valid

-Get the approval url from the response
+approval_url from the response

-Redirect the customer to the approval url
+Redirect the customer to the approval URL

-Get the Payer ID from the return url parameters
+paypal_payer_id from the return url parameters

-Update the Paypal payment with the Payer ID
+Update the PayPal payment with the payer ID

 PayPal payments are one-time payment sources and cannot be saved in customer wallets.

 A paypal payment object is returned as part of the response body of each successful create, list, retrieve, or update API call.

 The paypal payment unique identifier